datatogether/reading_datatogether/README.md

 🎯 Participation link (recorded): [https://edgi-video-call-landing-page.herokuapp.com/https://zoom.us/j/847315566](https://edgi-video-call-landing-page.herokuapp.com/https://zoom.us/j/847315566)
 ▶️ [**Data Together Call Playlist**](https://www.youtube.com/playlist?list=PLtsP3g9LafVul1gCctMYGm9sz5FUWr5bu)

 We want to understand better just what it is that we're doing!
-The goal of this "syllabus" is to identify some key themes that drive Data Together as a project & as a politics, and to find some readings that help us understand those themes better.
+The goal of this "syllabus" is to identify some themes that drive Data Together as a project & as a politics, and to find some readings that help us understand those themes better.

 Once a month on **Tuesday afternoon** we'll host a 1.5 hour discussion of one of [six themes](#themes) over summer 2018.
-Everyone should try hard to read the *core* reading (~30 pages), and once or twice sign up to facilitate discussion.
+Everyone should try hard to read the *core* reading (~30 pages), and once or twice sign up to [facilitate discussion](#facilitation).

-From this initial iteration, our hope is that the following outcomes occur: first, we learn together! second, through documenting the discussion we understand Data Together principles and see opportunities to feed into ongoing other initiatives and projects
+From this initial iteration, our hope is that: first, we learn together!; second, through documenting discussion we can articulate Data Together principles.

 - [Themes](#themes)
 - [Sessions](#sessions)